AdobeDocs/dynamic-media-classic.en/help/using/about-ugc.md

 >
 >Support for new or existing UGC vector image assets in Adobe Dynamic Media Classic ended on September 30, 2021.

-Before uploading assets, you obtain a shared-secret key.
+Before uploading assets, you must obtain a shared-secret key.
 You use this key to retrieve an upload token.
 You submit the upload token when you upload assets and perform other UGC tasks.

 After you retrieve a shared-secret key and upload token, you can perform the following operations for user-generated content: